enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-text-manipulation/intro.md

 ---------

+How many words are in Dante Alighieri's "Divina Commedia"?

-Which is the most frequently used word in Dante Alighieri's "Divina Commedia"?
+Which is the most frequently used word?

 And can you guess are the 5 most distinctive words in the "Inferno" section?

-And which are the 5 most distinctive words in "Paradiso" section?
+And what about "Paradiso" section?

 Throughrout this course we will handle a text file and we will use common text manipulation tools to modify and extract information from a text file.